nanorc - GNU nano’s configuration file

 Each regular expression in a nanorc file should be wrapped in double quotes ("").
 Multiple regular expressions can follow each other on a line by separating them with blanks.
 This means that a regular expression cannot contain a double quote followed by a blank.
 When you need this combination inside a regular expression, then either the double quote or the blank should be put between square brackets ([]).

-For each kind of file a separate syntax can be defined via the following commands:
+of file a separate syntax can be defined via the following

 Start the definition of a syntax with this name.
-All subsequent color and other such commands will be added to this syntax, until a new syntax command is encountered.
+All subsequent color and other such commands are added to this syntax, until a new syntax command is encountered.

-When nano is run, this syntax will be automatically activated if the current filename matches the extended regular expression fileregex.
-Or the syntax can be explicitly activated by using the -Y or --syntax command-line option followed by the name.
+When nano is run, this syntax is automatically activated (for the relevant buffer) if the absolute filename matches the extended regular expression fileregex.
+Or the syntax can be explicitly activated (for all buffers) by using the -Y or --syntax command-line option followed by the name.

 The syntax default is special: it takes no fileregex, and applies to files that don’t match any syntax’s regexes.
 The syntax none is reserved; specifying it on the command line is the same as not having a syntax at all.